NubivagantYansa/Boop-server/README.md

 ## Description

-This is an app to look for dogsitters.
+This is a platform where dog owners can look for dogsitters and vice versa.

 <br>